CJ 110 Introduction to Criminal Justice 3 hours

 CJ 496 Senior Seminar Project 3 hours

-Course cross-listed with SOC 496.
-Prerequisites: ENG 312, CJ 355, senior standing, permission of the instructor; Term: 2
+Term 2 Prerequisites: ENG 312, CJ 355, senior standing, permission of the instructor

 Topic to be selected by student with approval of instructor.
 May be library research based or an original research project.
 Requires written and oral presentations.
 Writing intensive.

-Prerequisites: junior or senior standing, CJ355, and permission of the instructor by the beginning of Term 1; Term: 2
+Term: 2 Prerequisites: junior or senior standing, permission of the instructor by the beginning of Term 1

 Practical application of sociological and criminological concepts and skills.
 Planned and supervised professional experience related to Criminal Justice which takes place outside the formal classroom with business, industry, and private/public agencies